yaksetig/Enygma/enygma_retail_payments/protocol_description.md

 ### Step 4 — Decrypt

 We introduce a step to inform Bob if the shared secret is valid for this specific transaction or not.
 Since this is an authenticated encryption (with associated data) scheme, Bob will know if the key used to decrypt is correct as the authentication component of the cipher will succeed.

 Upon successful decryption, Bob obtains the information needed to open the received commitment (i.e., token id and received amount).

 $$
-(token_{id}, v_{1}) = \mathrm{AEAD.Dec}(k', \mathrm{enc}, \mathrm{ctxt})
+(token_{id}, v') = \mathrm{AEAD.Dec}(k', \mathrm{enc}, \mathrm{ctxt})
 $$

 ---